ForgeRock/forgeops/helm/openidm/README.md

 This chart depends on the postgresql chart for the OpenIDM repository database.
 The postgresql chart has been kept separate so that OpenIDM can be started / stopped independent of the database.

 ## Design

 The chart assumes that the OpenIDM configuration files (/conf/*.json, scripts/* , etc.) are mounted on the OpenIDM container as a volume at runtime.
-This is an alternative to making an immutable Docker container with the configuration baked into the container.

 ## Configuration settings

 See [frconfig] (../frconfig/README.md) for instructions on how to install a configuration repository.

-The frconfig chart creates a PVC that contains the idm configuration.
-This is mounted by the idm pod, and used to bootstrap the idm configuration.
+The IDM configuration is cloned from git and made available to IDM at startup.

 The `config.path` variable in values.yaml
 should point to the absolute path of the idm project.
 The git repo is checked out under a top level path